blancosilva/blancosilva.github.io/_posts/2010-12-03-application-packages.md

 \begin{letter}{#1}
 \opening{#2}

-%First paragraph, declaration of intentions
+[First paragraph, declaration of intentions]
 This letter is in regards to the formal submission of my application for the {#3} currently open at {#4}

-%Second paragraph, introduction of myself and my work.
+[Second paragraph, introduction of myself and my work.]
 I completed my doctorate in [...] and many questions remain open.

-%Third paragraph, I sell myself a little
+[Third paragraph, I sell myself a little]
 I have a very ample experience in teaching: I have had the opportunity [...]
 All these are also available at \url{blancosilva.wordpress.com}

-%Fourth paragraph, I get a little personal.
+[Fourth paragraph, I get a little personal.]
 {#5}

-%And closing.
-Give contact info.
+[And closing.
+Give contact info.]
 I look forward to discussing the qualifications for the position further. [...]
 Thank you for your consideration.